Vaksince: History

 Vaksince, like the whole region of Macedonia, belonged to the Ottoman Empire for centuries.
 When it fell apart at the beginning of the 20th century, Albania gained independence on November 28, 1912, during which the majority of citizens in and around Vaksince were in favor of their region belonging to this new state.
 However, Serbia was able to persuade the great powers that most of the Albanian settlement areas in Macedonia came under its rule, including Vaksince.
-Between 1918 and 1991 Vaksince belonged to Yugoslavia and since then to North Macedonia (until 2019 Republic of Macedonia).
+Between 1918 and 1991 Vaksince belonged to Yugoslavia and since then to North Macedonia.